keyboard2769/nb-nextzz/README.md

 #### heading

-- [ ] $ something went wrong after stopping auto-weigh processing
+- [ ] $ let the table dynamic weigh result table shine
-        .. and we need a lot more REAL fixing :

 #### last

-- [x] $ a skeleton temporary storage controller serve as mixer gate controller
 - [x] $ the recipe mechanism works now, forget about it!!
 - [x] $ move the weight control indicative lamp to where it belongs to
 - [x] $ let the target KG value show what it have to show
 - [x] $ local inputtive box color is preferred to dark orange .. cool yeah
 - [x] $ fixed final batch display cleaning thing aka the name box problem
 - [x] $ flag manipulating action needs pulse control actually
 - [x] $ the mixer content pl can flash now .. and it s out of control !
+- [x] $ we just gave up on the 'fixing' thing of the auto-weigh-sequence

 <hr><!--EOF-->